rulixiang/afa/README.md

 You should get the training logs by running the above commands.
 Also, check our training log under `logs/`.

 ## Results
 The generated CAMs and semantic segmentation results on the DAVIS 2017 dataset.
 The model is trained on VOC 2012 dataset.
-For more results, please see the  [[Project page]](https://rulixiang.github.io/afa) or [[Paper]]().
+For more results, please see the  [[Project page]](https://rulixiang.github.io/afa) or [[Paper]](https://arxiv.org/abs/2203.02664).
 <div align="center">
 <b>Visualization</b>. <i>Left:</i> CAMs of the cls branch. <i>Right:</i> Prediction of the seg branch.
 <br>